bitcoinvsalts/node-binance-trader/README.md

 Execute the following commands in their own terminal.

-**To start the server** to record pair data and generate the trading signals:
+**To start the server** to record pair data, define strategies and emit trading signals:
 ```
 npm run start
 ```
-**To start the trader/client** to compute the signals received by the trader:
+**To start the trader/client** to monitor strategies and signals received by the trader:

 ```
 npm run trader
 ```
-**To backtest** signals using the data recorded by the server:
+**To backtest** strategies using the data recorded by the server:

 ```
 npm run bt